 - Ÿ In all years presented, capital expenditures were invested in new and replacement machinery, equipment and information technology.
-We generally target capital expenditures at approximately 2.0% to 2.5% of revenues. - Ÿ In August 2009, we acquired PD-Technik for \$1.3 million, net of cash acquired in the transaction. - İN November 2007, we acquired Fairmount for a purchase price of \$3.3 million, net of cash acquired.
-Purchase price adjustments of \$0.4 million each in 2009 and 2008 increased the purchase price to \$4.1 million, net of cash acquired. - Ÿ In January 2007, we acquired LSC for a purchase price of \$29.7 million, net of cash acquired.
+We generally target capital expenditures at approximately 2.0% to 2.5% of revenues. - Ön August 19, 2010, we completed the acquisition of Baric, a supplier of highly engineered fluid handling systems primarily for lubrication applications, with its primary operations based in Blyth, United Kingdom, for \$27.2 million, net of cash acquired in the transaction. - We paid \$0.7 million in 2010 and \$0.4 million in both 2009 and 2008 for contingent purchase price adjustments related to our 2007 acquisition of Fairmount Automation, Inc. - Ön August 31, 2009, we completed the acquisition of PD-Technik, a provider of marine aftermarket related products and services located in Hamburg, Germany, for \$1.3 million, net of cash acquired in the transaction.